rack-app/rack-app/README.md

 ![rack-app-logo](/assets/rack-app-logo.png)

-Your next favorite rack-based micro-framework that is totally addition free!
-Have a cup of awesomeness with your sadistically minimalist framework!

-The idea behind is simple.
+`rack-app` is a minimalist web framework that focuses on simplicity and maintainability.
+The framework is meant to be used by seasoned web developers.

-Keep the dependencies and everything as little as possible, while able to write pure rack apps, that will do nothing more than what you defined.
+`rack-app` focus on keeping the dependencies as little as possible, while allowing writing functional and minimalist rack-based applications, that will do nothing more than what you defined.

-The Routing can handle any amount of endpoints that can fit in the memory, so if you that crazy to use more than 10k endpoint, you still don't have to worry about response speed.
+The routing uses a prefix tree, thus adding a large number of API endpoints won't affect the routing lookup time.

-It was inspirited by sinatra, grape, and the pure use form of rack.
+It was inspirited by `Sinatra`, `grape`, and `rack`.
-It's in production, powering Back Ends on Heroku
+It's used in production, powering back-end APIs running on the public cloud.

 ## Development Status

-The framework considered stable.
+The framework is considered stable.
 I don't have the plan to feature creep the framework without real-life use-cases, since most of the custom edge cases can be resolved with composition.